ametrick-system/Metrick_Math_Games/README.md

 First, you need to install python and then the pygame package to your local computer that you would like to run these games on.

-1. To install the latest version of python, follow the instructions [here][https://www.python.org/downloads/]
+1. To install the latest version of python, follow the instructions at [https://www.python.org/downloads/]
 2. To install pygame, run ``pip install pygame`` from your terminal
 3. To run a particular game, download the file from this github, then run ``python3 {name of file}`` in your terminal and it will launch a pygame interactive window!